Seithan/EasyNextionLibrary/README.md

 If you found this work useful and has saved you time and effort, just simply paypal me at this Link: [seithagta@gmail.com](https://paypal.me/seithan?locale.x=el_GR)

+You can find more examples, tutorials and projects with Nextion on my website [seithan.com](https://seithan.com/) or at my YouTube channel [Thanasis Seitanis](https://www.youtube.com/channel/UCk_AjYtvzUC58ups5Lm053g)

 ## Installation

 ### First Method